The one and only EIB network rolls on from the Limbaugh Institute for Advanced Conservative Studies.

 Now, what has happened?

-Surrendering to Governor Arnold Schwarzenegger in the face of the coming special election fight.
+This is quite, this is, this is, listen to this again, surrendering to Governor Arnold Schwarzenegger in the face of the coming special election fight.

 Democrats who control the legislature abandoned their effort to add billions of dollars to the governor's proposed state budget and prepared to vote for a spending plan with no new taxes and no extra money for schools.

-Schwarzenegger stared him down.
+Schwarzenegger stared them down.

-Schwarzenegger looked in the eye and said, This is what we're gonna do, and if we don't do it, we're gonna send it out to a vote of the people.
+And if we don't do it, we're going to send it out to a vote of the people.

 And the Democrats surrendered because they know what the vote of the people would be.